Cost of Soffit and Fascia Painting

 Cost Factors of Painting Soffits and Fascias

 Several things can affect the overall cost of painting your fascias and soffits.
-Below is a list of the main cost affecting factors that you should be aware of:
+Below is a list of the main cost-affecting factors that you should be aware of:

 Condition of Soffits/Fascias

-The condition of your soffits and fascias will affect the overall cost of the job.
+The condition of your soffits and fascias will affect the job's overall cost.
 If your fascias aren't in the best condition, they will need a lot of preparation before the work can begin.
-This will result in the job taking much longer and, therefore, you will end up paying more for the work.

 Size/Type of Home